Can you have more than one life insurance policy?

 When is multiple life insurance policies a good idea?

-There are several situations where it might make sense to buy multiple life insurance policies.
-Keep in mind that purchasing multiple policies at once should be strategic and is an approach that may not make sense for everybody.
-Here are some of the instances when you might decide to buy two or more life insurance policies:
+Purchasing multiple life insurance policies might make sense in several circumstances.But keep in mind that purchasing multiple policies at once should be strategic and is an approach that may not make sense for everybody.
+Here are some instances where it could be beneficial to buy two or more life insurance policies:

 You need more coverage

-The first and most common reason to purchase multiple life insurance policies is to get more coverage or a higher death benefit.
+The most common reason to purchase multiple life insurance policies is to get more coverage or a higher death benefit.
 This is often the case for people who have a low-cost group life insurance policy through their employer but need more coverage than what their employer-sponsored policy can offer.
 You might choose to buy two term policies, one term and one permanent life insurance policy or some other combination of coverage.
-Determining how much life insurance you need may help you decide if you need more coverage.
+To estimate how much life insurance you need, consider your financial obligations and whether you want a policy large enough to take care of your loved ones after your death.
+If you need help, consider reaching out to a life insurance agent.

 You want coverage for a specific life event